The Herschel satellite

 Journey: Herschel separated from the upper stage of the launcher about 26 minutes after launch, Planck followed a few minutes later.
 The observatory reached its operational orbit about a hundred days after launch.

-Orbit: Herschel orbits around a special point in space (called 'L2') located about 1.5 million km from Earth in the direction opposite to the Sun.
+Orbit: Herschel orbited around a special point in space (called 'L2') located about 1.5 million km from Earth in the direction opposite to the Sun.
+At the end of its operational lifetime, the satellite was propelled into an orbit around the Sun, a little further out than the Earth, where it will remain indefinitely.

 Instruments: HIFI (Heterodyne Instrument for the Far Infrared), a high-resolution spectrometer, PACS (Photoconductor Array Camera and Spectrometer), SPIRE (Spectral and Photometric Imaging REceiver).
-Together, these instruments cover the range 55–672 microns, nearly a thousand times longer than the wavelength of visible light.
-Their detectors are cooled to temperatures very close to absolute zero (-273 degrees C).
+Together, these instruments covered the range 55–672 microns, nearly a thousand times longer than the wavelength of visible light.
+Their detectors were cooled to temperatures very close to absolute zero (-273 degrees C).

 Launch mass: About 3.4 tonnes.